FBI joins criminal probe in Colorado voting equipment breach - KRDO

 Associated Press/Report for America

-DENVER (AP) — The FBI is joining a criminal investigation into an alleged security breach of a rural Colorado county’s voting equipment.
+DENVER (AP) — The FBI has joined a criminal investigation into an alleged security breach of a rural Colorado county’s voting equipment.
 The federal probe comes after Colorado’s Secretary of State Jena Griswold alerted federal cyber security officials of the suspected breach.
-Griswold accused Mesa County’s election Clerk Tina Peters of directing staff to turn off video surveillance of voting equipment before a May 25 software update.
+Griswold accused Mesa County Clerk and Recorder Tina Peters of directing staff to turn off video surveillance of voting equipment before a May 25 software update.
 Griswold also says Peters allowed a non-employee into the elections office during the highly secure software update.
 Peters says that Griswold is attempting a takeover of Mesa County’s elections in one of Colorado’s last Republican strongholds.